JosephLalli/VCFclass/docs/source/api.rst

 API
 ===

-An :class:`~VCFclass.VCF` represents a whole VCF file.

 .. automodule:: VCFclass
    :members:

+An :class:`~VCFclass.VCF` represents a whole VCF file.

-..
+.. autoclass:: VCFclass.VCF

 An :class:`~VCFclass.MutCall` represents one row of a VCF file.

-.. .. autoclass:: VCFclass.MutCall
+.. autoclass:: VCFclass.MutCall
-..    :members:
+   :members:

-..
-An :class:`~VCFclass.SampMut` represents information about a
-.. mutation that is specific to an individual sample.
+An :class:`~VCFclass.SampleMut` represents information about a mutation that is specific to an individual sample.

+.. autoclass:: VCFclass.SampleMut
+   :members:

-.. .. autoclass:: VCFclass.Header
+.. autoclass:: VCFclass.Header
-..    :members:
+   :members: